danielfennelly/SAAT-API/README.md

     export PG_USER=$(whoami)
     flask run

+You will need to create a local instances folder with a configuration like so:

+    mkdir instances
+    cp config.py instances

+Edit the values in config.py to reflect your local database credentials.

 ## Interacting with the server

 The `curl` commands below demonstrate basic interaction with the API.
 RR interval data can be created or fetched with `POST` and `GET` requests respectively.
 See the below referenced JSON files for examples.